Shensd/TohruBot/README.md

 Tohru bot is the only™ Discord bot (not really) that plays music from Youtube, either through given links or search queries.

-Tohru now has a website!
-Check it out at [www.tohru.fun](http://www.tohru.fun/)!

 ## How do I add it?

 Tohru is not yet ready to be added to servers, but this repository can be pulled and ran locally, simply rename `/res/auth/example_auth.json` to `/res/auth/auth.json` and replace the given entry with your bot token.